 Advancement in African Housing

-The photograph above of home ownership houses, financed and built by the Southern Rhodesia Government, is in striking contrast to the primitive and dilapidated dwellings on the right, and illustrates the tremendous advance in this sphere.
+The photograph above of home ownership houses, financed and built by the Southern Rhodesia Government, is in striking contrast to the primitive and dilapidated dwellings shown below, and illustrates the tremendous advance in this sphere.

 THE AIM is to provide every married African working in an urban area with a decent house enabling him to bring up his family in comfortable and hygienic surroundings.